 Die Andere Moderne.
 De Chirico Savinio, exhibition catalogue (Düsseldorf, Kunstsammlung Nordrhein-Westfalen, 15 September-2 December 2001; Munich, Städtische Galerie im Lenbach-Haus, 20 December 2001-10 March 2002), edited by Paolo Baldacci, Wieland Schmied, Hatje Cantz Verlag, Ostfildern 2001

-In 2002-2003, Alberto Savinio’s major anthological exhibition (Milan) curated in collaboration with Pia Vivarelli delved deep into the imagery and visual sources of the minor Dioscuro.
+In 2002-2003, Alberto Savinio’s major anthological exhibition (Milan) curated in collaboration with Pia Vivarelli delved deep into the imagery and visual sources of the De Chirico brothers.
 At the end of 2003, it was the turn of de Chirico and his most ambiguous and difficult theme to interpret – that of the ‘gladiators’.
 The catalogue gives the most comprehensive reading of the implications of this subject and its literary, visual and psychic sources, with a complete Catalogue Raisonné of all works up to the early 1930s.

 Alberto Savinio, exhibition catalogue (Milan, Fondazione Mazzotta, 29 November 2002-2 March 2003) curated by Pia Vivarelli, Paolo Baldacci, Mazzotta, Milan 2002